 Yen, Steven T. and Ernest M. Zampelli.
 2017.
 Religiosity, political conservatism, and support for legalized abortion: A bivariate ordered probit model with endogenous regressors.
 The Social Science 54(1): 39-50.

-Figures:
+Figures

-Figure 1: The 19 values in the refined Values Theory with LIB values highlighted
+Figure 1: The 19 Values in the Refined Values Theory with LIB Values Highlighted

 Reproduced from Schwartz, 2012, p.
-669, (highlighted higher-order LIB values is our own addition).
+669.We have added highlighted higher order LIB values.

-Figure 2: Theoretical model of direct and indirect relation between religiosity, liberal and conservation values and liberal attitudes towards social policy
+Figure 2: Theoretical Model of Direct and Indirect Relationships among Religiosity, Liberal and Conservative Values and Liberal Attitudes Towards Social Policy

 Figure 3a: Mean Scores of Support for Liberal Social Policies

-By level of religiosity in 14 cultures
+By Level of Religiosity in 14 Cultures

-Figure 3b: Percentage of highly religious and non-religious students (n=4964) in the 13 countries the YARG Study
+Figure 3b: Percentage of Highly Religious and Non-Religious Students (n=4964) in the 13 Countries of the YARG Study

-Figure 4: Path analysis of overall YARG sample, from Individualism/Collectivism Cultural index to Social Policy Preferences via gender, religion and liberal values
+Figure 4: Path Analysis of Overall YARG Sample, from Individualism vs. Collectivism Cultural Index to Social Policy Preferences according to Gender, Religion and Liberal Values

-Figure 5: Path analysis of overall YARG sample, from Individualism/collectivism cultural index to Social Policy Preferences via gender, religion and conservation values
+Figure 5: Path Analysis of Overall YARG Sample, from Individualism vs. Collectivism Cultural Index to Social Policy Preferences according to Gender, Religion and Conservative Values

 Tables:

-Table 1: Rankings of 13 YARG countries by their location on Hofstede's (2011) ranking of 76 countries by cultural dimensions I/C and PD
+Table 1: Rankings of 13 YARG Countries by their Location on Hofstede's (2011) Ranking of 76 Countries by Cultural Dimensions (Individualism vs. Collectivism) and Power Distance